 How much does it cost to host a website?

 Website hosting is a necessary part of running a website.
 By “necessary” we mean that it won’t function without it and is an absolute requirement.
 It also comes with its own set of costs.
-Website hosting can cost as little as $8 per month and at the high end can be in excess of $1000 per month.
+Website hosting can cost as little as $8 per month and if it includes a comprehensive maintenance package – at the high end can be in excess of $1000 per month.
 So with such a big ballpark, how much should website hosting really cost?
 And is just hosting actually what you are receiving if you’re paying towards the higher end of the spectrum?
 Are you comparing apples with apples?
 How do you know you’re getting the best solution and not being ripped off!

 The simple answer is, the cost to host a website ‘depends’… It depends on whether your website is uploaded to a server and left to its own devices or if it is proactively maintained and if so, what additional services or value are you getting from your provider?